Corporate Strategy

 (6) Our International Operations

-We conduct our business globally with production bases in Japan, China, and the United States.
-We are actively looking to expand our operations throughout the world, and a substantial portion of our net sales is derived from international sources.
-Our international operations and business are subject to risks accompanying international business in general, including:
+We have manufacturing bases in Japan, China, and the United States, and is actively expanding its global business by entering markets around the world.
+A substantial portion of our sales is derived from the sale of products to overseas customers.
+Our international operations are subject to common risks associated with conducting business globally, including:

 • risks related to political instability and uncertainties in the economic environment;

-• governmental regulations, including environmental and safety regulations and other regulations related to the import, export, production, and use of our products;
+• Laws and regulations, including those related to environmental and safety standards, concerning the manufacturing, import, export, and use of our group’s products;

-• difficulties associated with managing local personnel and increases in labor costs;
+• Issues related to labor management and increases in labor costs;

 • higher tariffs and duties, and stricter trade regulations;